Tauranga: Utilities

 Powerco operates the local distribution network in the city, with electricity supplied from Transpower's national grid at three substations: Greerton, Kaitemako and Matapihi.

 Natural gas arrived in Tauranga in 1982, following the completion of the high-pressure pipeline from the Maui pipeline near Te Awamutu to the city, now operated by First Gas.
 First Gas also operates the gas distribution network within the city.

-From 24 October 2024, the Tauranga City Council began flouridating the city's water supply in response to a directive from the Director-General of Health.
+From 24 October 2024, the Tauranga City Council began fluoridating the city's water supply in response to a directive from the Director-General of Health.

 Transport

-A KiwiRail train on the East Coast Main Trunk Railway which runs through the central city.

 Tauranga City Council is currently responsible for approximately 530 km of roads, 700 km of footpaths, cycle ways and access ways.

 Tauranga City Council also has a bit of work under way with their Transportation and Roads strategy.
 Their aim for the future to change current travel behaviour from a focus on private cars to more sustainable modes such as buses, cycling and walking.

 Air

 Tauranga Airport is served by Air New Zealand with flights to Auckland, Wellington and Christchurch.
 Sunair is based in Tauranga, operating a fleet of light aircraft.
-Sunair operates from Tauranga Airport to Whangarei, Claris, Whitanga and Mōtītī Island.
+Sunair operates from Tauranga Airport to Whangarei, Claris, Whitianga and Mōtītī Island.
 Barrier Air also operates from Tauranga to Great Barrier Island.